 In addition to this insidious division, driven by some malevolent leaders are the many organizations, today, offering certificate courses and programs.
 It can become quite confusing to know which organization to trust.
 After all, they are not credentialed through state or federal agency, so how does one go about making an informed decision as to where to get the best possible education to suit their needs?

 With so many courses and programs being offered, it’s especially important to discuss the competition between dog trainers, professional dog organizations and some new certificate programs by veterinarians, for veterinarians and dog lovers.
 Competition can be a healthy and vital asset.
 It can offer more well-rounded hospital staff, different and diverse courses or trainer teams offering their own individual experiences and insights, providing patients, clients and trainers and veterinarians, with more knowledge and experience.
-It seems however, that competition is seen as a bad thing, hence the dismissal of key people being fired and/or ostracized as a board member or from a team, group or organization.
+It seems however, that competition is seen as a bad thing, hence the dismissal of key people being fired and/or ostracized as board members or from a team, group or organization.
 This kind of leadership is separating people not bringing them together.
-It makes me wonder if branding, agenda and bottom line are more important than the education, offered and it breaks my heart.
+It makes me wonder if branding, agenda and bottom line are more important than the education offered and it breaks my heart.
 I am not a dues paying member in any dog related organization for all the reasons stated.

 I can’t talk about competition, stigma, credentials, initials, labels, groups, organizations, etc. without talking about Imposter Syndrome.
 I recently read a wonderful article by Andrew Hale; a graduate of The International School of Canine Psychology and Behavior about Imposter Syndrome and it’s worth the read.
 It brings to mind again the incredible power that our leaders in this community have and the responsibility this position holds to create a community of unity rather than disunity.
-Another reminder and perhaps factor in the high suicide rate in the pet care industry especially within the veterinary community.

 I’m not sure what can be done about this except to speak out so that more people can feel safe speaking out when they see abuse to animals or our fellow colleagues.
 We must learn to think more critically about which groups to support and align ourselves with and ask questions!